2025 Saint Helena Island shooting: Reactions and aftermath

+A woman who was injured in the shooting filed lawsuit against Turral, his business, the previous property owners, and an arrested alleged shooter in December 2025.
+In it she claimed that Turral and the property owners created a dangerous environment, knew of the danger, and failed to combat dangerous conditions at the bar, that the bar violated state alcohol laws, and that the defendants showed "willful misconduct” and "conscious indifference to consequences".
+The woman sought compensatory damages for medical expenses, the pain and suffering she endured, her lost wages, harm to her mental health, and permanent physical injury she sustained as a result of the shooting.
+In February 2026, a second woman who was injured in the attack sued Turral's company, claiming that Turral's business had violated the state's alcohol laws and allowed the suspect to become dangerously intoxicated.

+On November 21, 2025, the property was sold to an employee of Beaufort County's Nexus Care department, which provides drug and alcohol abuse recovery services.
+On January 12, 2026, Turral sued the previous property owners, alleging that they had "continued to present themselves" as owners of the building and responsible for the lease until he found himself locked out of the building after the locks had been changed.
+In the lawsuit, Turral alleged that, by denying him access to the building despite him paying rent in advance, he was prevented from accessing his personal possessions inside and demanded monetary compensation and the restoration of his access to the property.

 Political

 South Carolina senator Tim Scott and South Carolina representative Nancy Mace both posted on social media condolences for the victims.
 Scott described the incident as "tragic" and "heartbreaking" and said that South Carolinians would "be holding those affected close in our hearts in the days ahead".
 Mace said that she was "completely heartbroken" about the shooting and implored people to contact the Beaufort County Sheriff's Office if they had any information about the incident.

 South Carolina governor Henry McMaster described the shooting as "unfortunate", and said that gun bans were not the solution.
 McMaster also said that he had not spoken to local authorities as he believed that they had it under control.
 McMaster opined that in order to help prevent future violence, prosecutors should impose stricter sentences on repeat offenders and perpetrators of violent crimes and expressed support for requiring all magistrates to also be attorneys.